mspnp/vnet-integrated-serverless-microservices/docs/key_rotation.md

 Last but not least, how do we rotate host keys?
 There are only two steps:

-1. Use Azure CLI to update either or both host keys.
+1. Use the Azure CLI to update either or both host keys.
 2. Run `terraform apply` with your variables to update the dependent systems